AGENDA & Race INfo

 - Runners must yield to vehicles and obey all commands from race officials (orange vests) at all road crossings.
 RUNNERS MUST YIELD TO TRAFFIC!

 - If you wear headphones, please be aware of your surroundings and the possibility that there may be runners behind you trying to pass.
 If we hear complaints that runners had difficulty getting around runners who were plugged in, we’ll be forced to prohibit headphones in future races.
+Participants are not permitted to play music on external speakers while running.

 - What to do in the unfortunate event that you are not able to finish the race: Any runner dropping out of the race shall do so at an Aid Station and make sure that this is duly noted by a race official.
 Please turn in your chip at this time to an AS Official who will ensure proper recording that you have decided to not continue.
 Transportation to the finish area will be provided upon request.
 Any runner dropping out of the race without informing a race official is subject to being banned from all future Ice Age Trail 50 runs.
 Do not become a “lost runner”.